JohnSnowLabs/spark-nlp/README.md

 | 1.6.3       |YES                                  |N/A           |
 | 1.5.0       |YES                                  |N/A           |

-Find out more about `Spark-NLP` versions from our [release notes](https://github.com/JohnSnowLabs/spark-nlp/releases).
+Find out more about `Spark NLP` versions from our [release notes](https://github.com/JohnSnowLabs/spark-nlp/releases).

 ## Spark Packages